 The Open Education Awards for Excellence provide annual recognition to outstanding contributions in the Open Education community.
 Award categories are reviewed each year to make sure they are current, relevant, and reflect the emerging innovations in the Open Education movement.

-New 2020 award categories include the Open Resilience Award celebrating open educational practices that have emerged from this year’s extraordinary circumstances with COVID-19, and secondly the UNESCO OER Implementation Award to commemorate the successful use and application of the UNESCO Recommendation on Open Educational Resources.
+This year we are excited to introduce the Open Infrastructure Award highlighting the importance of a wider ecosystem that supports open education.
+Together with this new category, the two special categories that were introduced last year remain equally important today, 1) The Open Resilience Award celebrating open educational practices that have emerged from the extraordinary circumstances with COVID-19, and 2) the UNESCO OER Implementation Award to commemorate the successful use and application of the UNESCO Recommendation on Open Educational Resources.

 People in Open